veereshkatageri/doc-as-code/user_guide/source/how-to_use_onboarding_template.rst

 where

-- onboarding_template is the ready to use template folder and is the place holder to begin with \
+- onboarding_template is the ready to use template folder and is the placeholder to begin with \
   the modifications

 Folder structure onboarding_template